Mikhail22/drag-scroll--autohotkey/README.md

 Check out official website for more information: https://www.autohotkey.com/

-### run
+### run the script
 Once you have successfully installed Autohotkey, you can run scripts by double-clicking on the `.ahk` files in explorer.
 Put all 3 files in some folder and run `mouse-scroll-run.ahk`.
-This will run two other AHK scripts (2 threads are needed for stable functionality, see comments below).
+This will automatically run two AHK scripts (2 threads are needed for stable functionality).

 ### usage
-Press and hold the right mouse button to scroll - more movements will scroll faster.
+Press and hold the right mouse button to scroll - faster movement will scroll more.
 The script will block the Rbutton system-wide.
 To invoke the context menu - just use Shift-RightClick or Ctrl-rightclick.
-Right mouse button is chosen for its best ergonomics, but this can be changed.
+Right mouse button is chosen for best ergonomics, but this can be changed in ` mousepan-v02.ahk ` file.

-To set another key: see ` mousepan-v02.ahk ` line
+To set another key: see line
 -->    pan := getkeystate("rbutton", "P")

 To swap the scroll direction: see line
 -->    swap := true

 ### files desription
 ` mousepan-v02.ahk `
 Main script.
 Describes the scrolling logic.
-Here some options can be changed (e.g. swap direction)
-Note: to prevent the context menu popup, another AHK script "rbutton-block.ahk" -
-must be running before this script is run.

-To bind another key - edit the script (see comments in file)

-## ` rbutton-block.ahk `
+` rbutton-block.ahk `
 Prevents the right mouse button system-wide.